**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 Spreading trades across markets lowers my risk.
 I might trade Bitcoin, Ethereum, and Litecoin instead of only focusing on one.
 If crypto prices crash in one area, gains in another can soften the blow.

-I also use different tools like contracts for gap or exchange-traded funds (ETFs).
+I also use different tools like contracts for difference or exchange-traded funds (ETFs).
 These let me manage market swings better.
-This mix protects my capital although keeping growth steady.
+This mix protects my capital while keeping growth steady.

 Emotional Management Techniques